BrandonWarrior/WorldWar2Trivia/README.md

 ## Quiz
 - The quiz page is the core component of the World War 2 Trivia Quiz application, where users actively participate by answering questions.
 The page is designed to be interactive and user-friendly, providing an engaging experience while testing users' knowledge of World War 2 history.

 - Immediate feedback is provided for each answer.
 Correct answers are highlighted in green (#00FF00), and incorrect answers are highlighted in red (#FF0000).
 This immediate feedback helps users learn and understand the correct information.
+Additionally, the "Next" button only appears once an answer is clicked, preventing users from skipping questions and ensuring they engage with each question before moving forward.

 ![Quiz Structure](docs/images/quiz.png)
 ![Wrong Answer](docs/images/wrong-answer.png)